FindMySchool LogoFindMySchool

 The school prioritizes character development through its "We set no limits and accept no excuses" ethos and the "BeKind@Wrenn" programme, which encourages positive relationships.
 Ofsted found pupils feel safe, happy and listened to.
 Pastoral support includes a thoughtfully constructed PSHE programme, relationships and sex education, and independent careers guidance.
 Staff are reported to be supportive of school leadership and proud to work at Wrenn.
 Most pupils behave well, though a small group continue to be supported in meeting the school's high behaviour expectations.

 Wrenn is a non-selective, comprehensive school oversubscribed at the Year 7 entry point (approximately 2.14 applications per place in recent years).
-Admissions are through the local authority coordinated process, with priority to looked-after children, siblings, and proximity to school.
-The school serves North Northamptonshire and is popular with local families despite the below-average academic results, reflecting the strength of its pastoral provision and community reputation.
+Admissions are through North Northamptonshire's coordinated secondary transfer process, with applications for 2027 entry opening on 10 September 2026, the deadline on 31 October 2026, and offers due on 1 March 2027.
+The school is popular with local families despite the below-average academic results, reflecting the strength of its pastoral provision and community reputation.

 In the 2023-24 cohort, 74% of leavers progressed to university, 2% to further education, 3% to apprenticeships and 15% to employment.
 The school provides independent careers advice and guidance.
 Sixth-form students can progress to a range of universities, though entry to the most selective institutions (Oxbridge, Russell Group) is limited in numbers.
 Students do access universities across the country.